 Driving around large trucks can be daunting, and it is important to stay out of a big truck’s blind spot.
 However, doing so may not always be easy.
 West Virginia roads are diverse.
 We have large highways and small two-lane roads.
-Regardless of what type of road you are on, you need to know how to spot a la
+Here, our Charleston truck accident attorneys discuss how to stay safe from a truck’s blind spot.

 What is the blind spot?